TheMrityunjayPathak/TheMrityunjayPathak.github.io/README.md

 ## Installation

-- To run this website locally on your computer, follow these steps :

-1. Clone this repository to your local machine using Git :
+- Clone the repository to your local machine using the following command :
    ```bash
    git clone https://github.com/TheMrityunjayPathak/TheMrityunjayPathak.github.io.git
    ```

-2. Navigate to the project directory :
+- Navigate to the project directory :
    ```bash
    cd your-portfolio
    ```

-3. Open the file in your preferred web browser.
+- Open the file in your preferred web browser.

 ## Usage